emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Prerequisites and security requirements:

-* The key MUST be randomly chosen uniformly at random.
+* The key MUST be chosen uniformly at random.

 * For a given key, a nonce MUST NOT be reused under any circumstances.